ChristianAlteri/ReadMe-Maker/output/README.md

 ## Usage
 ```
-1. I learn
-2. I learn some more
-3. I love to learn the course material
-4. I continue to learn more
-5. Ive learnt everything.
+1. You answer all these comman line prompts
+2. then go to the output folder
+3. upload your readme and license.
 ```

 ###

-Written by Christian Alteri
+Written by Christian ALteri

-To learn more about my project, [click here](https://chat.openai.com/).
+To learn more about my project, [click here](www.github.com).

 ####